Tips For Better Understanding Commercial Energy Codes For Metal Buildings

 Bill Beals, District Manager of Therm-All Insulation, is a 28-year veteran of the metal building industry.
 He is a contributing member of several committees, including the Metal Building Manufacturers Association (MBMA) Energy Committee and the National Insulation Association (NIA) Laminators Committee.
 Beals also belongs to the International Code Council (ICC) and often makes presentations at industry conferences, including The 45th Annual Metal Building Contractors and Erectors (MBCEA) Conference.
 He has contributed to many articles and reference guides, and authors Therm-All’s bi-monthly commercial energy codes blog called “The Code Man”; click here to subscribe to the blog.

-Therm-All is an insulation laminator, offering products and systems.
+retrofit and more.
 To learn more, visit www.therm-all.com.